ConorMcNamara/stats_test_from_scratch/README.md

 9) Mood Test for Dispersion: Scipy through [mood](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.mood.html).
 Used to determine if two samples have the same dispersion for their ranks.
 10) Cucconi Test: Not found in either scipy or statsmodels.
 Used to determine if the central tendency and variability of two samples are the same.
 11) Lepage Test: Not found in either scipy or statsmodels.
 Used to determine if the central tendency and variability of two samples are the same.
+12) Conover Test: Not found in either scipy or statsmodels.
+Used to determine if the variances of multiple groups are the same.

 ## Categorical Tests
 1) Chi Square Test: Scipy through [chi2_contingency](https://docs.scipy.org/doc/scipy-0.15.1/reference/generated/scipy.stats.chi2_contingency.html).
 Used to determine if the distribution of our contingency table follows the row and column sum.